tomamore/AnyDeck/README.md

         override_defaults: (bool) Allows you to override adding the default cards and suits so that only special or wild cards are added to the deck without any regular cards.
 (Default - False)

-### new_deck:
+### new_deck():
 Creates a new deck of cards from the provided arguments.
 If no cards and no suits are provided then a default deck of 2 through 10, Jack, Queen, King and Ave is generated.
 Wild and special cards can be added to a default deck.
 If you instead need a deck with no regular cards you can call 'override_defaults'.
-The retain arguments will allows for keeping cards between cards to new_deck.
+The retain arguments will allow for keeping cards between cards to new_deck.
 Used cards are cards which have already been drawn from the deck.
 Retaining used cards will simply maintain the used pile.
 Unused cards are cards which are still in the deck when new_deck is called.
 Retaining unused cards are kept at the top of the deck and any new cards are added to the bottom of the unused